dildorababaerova/part4-1/README.md

 })
 ```
 * Because of the library, we do not need the next(exception) call anymore.
 The library handles everything under the hood.
 If an exception occurs in an async route, the execution is automatically passed to the error-handling middleware.

+### Creating users

+* Let's install the bcrypt package for generating the password hashes: `npm install bcrypt`